Forecasting Local Ionospheric Parameters Using Transformers: Introduction

-The Physics-based models instead aim to incorporate the fundamental processes governing the dynamics of the ionosphere and its drivers by solving the highly complex sets of equations related to the plasma magnetohydrodynamics, electrodynamics, and chemistry.
-These often seek to simulate the ionospheric response to solar and geomagnetic inputs.
-The Thermosphere-Ionosphere-Mesosphere-Electrodynamics General Circulation Model (TIME-GCM) \cite{roble_1994}, the Coupled Thermosphere Ionosphere Plasmasphere Electrodynamics (CTIPe) model \cite{millward_2001}, and SAMI3 \cite{huba_2013} are examples of such models, and while they offer detailed insights through highly accurate nowcast and hindcast, their ability to forecast is often limited, and forecast skill can drop precipitously over relatively short time windows, even with careful treatment of driving parameters such as solar and geomagnetic activity.
+Physics-based models instead aim to incorporate the fundamental processes governing the dynamics of the ionosphere and its drivers by solving highly complex sets of equations related to plasma magnetohydrodynamics, electrodynamics, and chemistry.
+These models seek to simulate the ionospheric response to solar and geomagnetic inputs.
+The Thermosphere-Ionosphere-Mesosphere-Electrodynamics General Circulation Model (TIME-GCM) \cite{roble_1994}, the Coupled Thermosphere Ionosphere Plasmasphere Electrodynamics (CTIPe) model \cite{millward_2001}, and SAMI3 \cite{huba_2013} are examples of such models.
+While they offer detailed insights through highly accurate nowcast and hindcast, their forecast skill can drop precipitously over relatively short time windows, even with careful treatment of driving parameters such as solar and geomagnetic activity.
 Additionally, the simulations themselves can be computationally expensive, requiring high-performance computing to generate high-resolution or large numbers of simulations.

 Both empirical and physics-based methods require special treatment of drivers and parameterizations in order to maintain accuracy over a forecast period.
-Although there are efforts to develop better indices for these drivers that can be included in models \cite{nishioka_2017}, the impact on forecast skill is still largely determined by how well these drivers can inform future values of the parameters and not just how correlated they are in the past.
+Although there are efforts to develop better indices for these drivers \cite{nishioka_2017}, the impact on forecast skill is largely determined by how well these drivers can inform future values of the parameters and not just how correlated they are in the past.
 This challenge is further complicated by the fact that these drivers, which often take the form of global indices, may interact with the forecasted parameters with unknown or varying time delays \cite{schmolter_2024, chen_2018, chen_2015, coley_2012, jakowski_1991}.
-Thus, determining the complex interactions between multivariate time series of drivers and observations motivates the consideration of machine learning as a component in the next generation of forecast models.
+A further limitation of current empirical and physics-based models is their inability to provide robust uncertainty quantification.
+The dual challenge of capturing complex, time-delayed driver interactions and providing reliable uncertainty estimates motivates the integration of machine learning into next-generation forecasting systems.